aweymo-ui/or_standardize/content/3_author.md

 d. **Click “OK”**:
    - This will apply the transformation and group the names back together in the same cells, separated by semicolons.

+{% include gallery-figure.html img="or_06.gif" alt="Gif of the OpenRefine Interface Joining Multi-Valued Cells To Complete This Process" caption="Joining Multi-Valued Cells To Complete This Process" title="Joining Multi-Valued Cells To Complete This Process" %}

 {% include alert.html text="That's it!
 This same process can be repeated on location, subject and any other fields needing standardization" color="light" align="center" %}